ozpoo/portfolio-netlify/src/pages/work/average-selfie.md

 ## Data Set 01

 After the first data sample was complete (so exciting) I was ready to run some AI model magic and merge the selfies into one!
-Below is the first appearance of Avery, the average of all selfie faces on Instagram.
+Below is the first appearance of Avery, the average of selfie faces on Instagram.

 ![Avery from the first data set](/img/average_face_post-01.jpg "Avery from the first data set")